 Most owners have more options than they realize.
-Thanks to a proliferation in financing techniques, changes in attitudes, and a host of other factors, today’s buyers come from an increasingly diverse range of backgrounds and group sizes.
+Thanks to a proliferation in financing techniques, changes in attitudes, and many other factors, today’s buyers come from an increasingly diverse range of backgrounds and group sizes.

 A short list of potential buyer groups might look like this:

 Potential business buyers fall into one of three general buckets:

 Business associations, sometimes called industry trade groups or sector associations, are a natural starting point.
 These are made by companies or intermediaries with common interests in your sector.
 The classic role of industry organizations is to represent their members and provide collective services.